grig23/primetime.en/help/AccountIQ/operation-affecting-user-segment.md

 if not fixed segment, then I won't initially evaluate or have initial set of 5000, instead at every period during an operation and the.-->

-## Action{#action}
+## Action {#action}

-The **Action** defines what operations you can perform on the defined segment.
+The **Action** defines what operation you will perform on the defined segment.

 There are two types of actions you can take:

-* Actions using systems integrated with Account IQ; such as [Concurrency Monitoring](https://tve.helpdocsonline.com/concurrency-monitoring-introduction), or Adobe Target.
+* Actions using systems integrated with Account IQ; such as [Concurrency Monitoring](https://tve.helpdocsonline.com/concurrency-monitoring-introduction)<!--, or Adobe Target-->.

-* Actions to create and process workflows; that are external to Account IQ and not integrated with Account IQ system.
+* Actions to create and process workflows that are external to Account IQ and not integrated with Account IQ system.
 For example, an action for channel programmer 'N' to send bulk emails to all the subscribers of MVPD 'C'.

 >[!NOTE]
 >
->By creating operations, you not only create actions and define their scope, but also record them to track the effect of these operations.
+>By creating operations, you not only specify actions and define their scope, but also begin to record the effect of these operations.

 ## Schedule{#schedule}